 Here you can see products of Bersa tools.
 On the left – membrane, on the right – full set (membrane and valve cover).

-And here is the first surprise – membrane is just inserted in valve cover!
+And here is the first surprise (actual for both manufacturers) – membrane is just inserted in valve cover!
 And nothing has been done to ensure, that the connection “membrane – cover” would be airtight.

 The first basic thing, which has to be taken into account (but which is not described in the instruction) – the membrane has to be glued to valve cover!
 This gluing has to be airtight!
 If it’s not done, the air is sucked into the inlet manifold via ventilation hole.
 This air is not measured by air mass measure sensor, and as result, the engine has incorrect and unstable offset type adaptations, the idle can be uneven, misfires can appear, also persistent vibration in idle, errors regarding fuel trim etc.

 (4) To intake manifold